AUSTRIAN STAGE PRESENTS: MARVELOUS HUMAN BEING

 Half a century later, in “Three Days Revisited,” Guy Ben-Aharon re-enacts the scene in a dawn-to-dusk shoot at the East River waterfront in Brooklyn, New York, featuring the US actor Ken Cheeseman, who, in this powerful monologue, reminds us of Bernhard’s original words which are still valid in today’s uncertain times.

-A trailer of the short film will be available exlusively on the ACFNY’s YouTube channel in the following weeks.
+A trailer of the short film will be available exlusively on the ACFNY’s YouTube channel shortly.

 Camera & Sound by Jonathan & Erin Cortizo

 Based on the film “Drei Tage/Three Days” by Ferry Radax © sixpackfim, 1970.

 English subtitle and manuscript translation by Dr. Otto Mörth

 Inspired by the book “Thomas Bernhard, 3 Days.”
 Blast Books, New York, 2016, translated by Laura Lindgren.

 Original: Thomas Bernhard „Der Italiener“ © 1971 Residenz Verlag GmbH, Salzburg – Wien